Wednesday, 30 July 2025

 Yahiko-yama Panorama Tower

-Let me continue from where I left off my last post.
-After getting off Yahiko-yama Climbing Car at the summit park, I enjoyed a superb view for a while.
-It was a precious time for me, but there was more spectacle lookout on this mountain.
-Please look at the top photo.
-There is a columnar tower with a cylindrical observation deck.
-What’s that?
+Let me pick up where I left off in my last post.
+After getting off the Yahiko-yama Climbing Car at the summit park, I enjoyed a superb view for a while.
+It was a precious time for me, but there was another spectacular lookout on this mountain.
+Please look at the top photo: you can see a tall column with a cylindrical observation deck.
+What is it?

-Please look at the photo below.
-I’m fond of this retro atmosphere.
-Moreover, the operating sound of the cylindrical observation deck was somehow it feels nostalgic.
-It made unique rattling sound.
-The seat in the observation deck is covered with red-colored moquette.
-It looks like an old commuter train in Tokyo.
-I fully enjoyed the stunning 360-degree panorama of Niigata Plain, Sado Island and Sea of Japan.
-Time flies when I am having fun.
-Eight minutes just flew past me.
+Now please look at the photo below.
+I’m really fond of this retro atmosphere.
+On top of that, the operating sound of the rotating deck somehow feels nostalgic, with its unique rattling noise.
+The seats inside the cabin are covered with red moquette fabric, reminding me of old commuter trains in Tokyo.
+From there I fully enjoyed the breathtaking 360-degree panorama of the Niigata Plain, Sado Island, and the Sea of Japan.
+Time really does fly when you’re having fun—eight minutes passed by in the blink of an eye.

 Interior of the observation deck, Yahiko-yama Panorama Tower